mgorski/DevZone/API/README.md

         },
         "error" : null
     }
-Warning: Geo location data is based on the IP address from which a contact subscribed, so not every contact has it (for example imported contacts do not have this information) and for some ISPs it points to where the gateway of this ISP is.
+**Warning**: Geo location data is based on the IP address from which a contact subscribed, so not every contact has it (for example imported contacts do not have this information) and for some ISPs it points to where the gateway of this ISP is.

 get_contact_opens
 List dates when the messages were opened by contacts.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_contact_opens",